NB Psychiatry

 5. Personality traits: People who are more prone to dissociation or have traits like high levels of absorption, fantasy proneness, and a tendency to dissociate under stress may be at higher risk

-6. Other mental disorders: Having another mental disorder, such as post-traumatic stress disorder (PTSD) or borderline personality disorder, can increase the risk of developing a dissociative disorder.
+6. Other mental disorders: Having another mental disorder, such as post-traumatic stress disorder (PTSD) or borderline personality disorder, can also increase the risk of dissociative disorder.

 It’s important to note that not everyone who has been exposed to traumatic events will develop a dissociative disorder, and not all people with dissociative disorders have a history of trauma.